-The Sandy Ridge Project is located approximately 240 kilometres (km) west-north-west of Kalgoorlie in Western Australia (WA).
+The Sandy Ridge Facility is located approximately 240 kilometres (km) west-north-west of Kalgoorlie in Western Australia (WA).

-The Sandy Ridge Project is Australia’s first dual open-cut kaolin mine and arid near-surface geological waste repository in a 70-million-year-old kaolin clay bed.
+The Sandy Ridge Facility is a near-surface geological waste repository in a 70-million-year-old kaolin clay bed.
+The site location provides natural geological barriers to permanently isolate hazardous waste materials.

 Stage of development